 The number is unclear at this point but it will be considerably less than before.

 The Expanded Professionals Associates Program (EPAP) provides full-time, professional level Foreign Service positions for EFMs at posts in the fields of economics, financial management, general services, human resources, office management, political, public diplomacy, nursing, and IT.
-These positions are centrally funded and the program is administered by the Family Liaison Office (FLO).
-FLO has said that to date no guidance has been received from the Office of Management and Budget (OMB) or the Office of Personnel Management (OPM).
+These positions are centrally funded and the program is administered by the Global Community Liaison Office (GCLO).
+GCLO has said that to date no guidance has been received from the Office of Management and Budget (OMB) or the Office of Personnel Management (OPM).
 The latest State Department website about EPAP states that no jobs can be posted until such guidance is received.

 The AAFSW EFM Employment Working Group committee continues to monitor the situation and to lobby for the full reinstatement of EFM jobs which are essential to morale and the smooth working of our overseas missions.